-Except for the distribution of stock dividends through an increase in authorized capital stock which was approved by the Securities and Exchange Commission on 27 December 2013, there are no sales of unregistered or exempt securities including issuance of securities constituting an exempt transaction for the years 2013, 2014, 2015 and 2016.
-The Securities and Exchange Commission approved on 27 December 2013 the Corporation's increase of authorized capital stock from Seventy-Eight Million Nine Hundred Fifty-One Thousand Eight Hundred Fifty Pesos (P78,951,850.00), divided into Seventy-Eight Million Nine Hundred Fifty-One Thousand Eight Hundred Fifty (78,951,850) shares, with a par value of One Peso (P1.00) per share, to One Hundred Eighty-Four Million Two Hundred Thirty-Four Thousand Thirty-Eight Pesos (P184,234,038.00), divided into One Hundred Eighty-Four Million Two Hundred Thirty-Four Thousand Thirty-Eight (184,234,038) shares, with a par value of One Peso (P1.00) per share.
-Of the net increase in the authorized capital stock of One Hundred Five Million Two Hundred Eighty-Two Thousand One Hundred Eighty-Eight Pesos (P105,282,188.00), the amount of Twenty- Six Million Three Hundred Twenty Thousand Five Hundred Forty-Seven Pesos (P26,320,547.00) was subscribed and paid by way of stock dividends.
+Except for the distribution of stock dividends through an increase in authorized capital stock which was approved by the Securities and Exchange Commission on December 27, 2013, there was no sales of unregistered or exempt securities including issuance of securities constituting an exempt transaction for the years 2013, 2014, 2015, 2016 and 2017.
+The Securities and Exchange Commission approved on 27 December 2013 the Corporation's increase of authorized capital stock from Seventy-Eight Million Nine Hundred Fifty-One Thousand Eight Hundred Fifty Pesos (P78,951.850.00), divided into Seventy-Eight Million Nine Hundred Fifty-One Thousand Eight Hundred Fifty (78,951,850) shares, with a par value of One Pesc (P1.00) per share, to One Hundred Eighty-Four Million Two Hundred Thirty-four Thousand Thirty-Eight Pesos (P184,234,038.00), divided into One Hundred Eighty-four Million Two Hundred Thirty Four Thousand Thirtyeight (184,234,038) shares, with par value of One Peso (P1.00) per share.
+Of the net increase in the authorized capital stock of One Hundred Five Million Two Hundred Eighty-Two Thousand One Hundred Eighty-Eight Pesos (P105,282.188.00), the amount of Twenty Six Million Three Hundred Twenty Thousand Five Hundred Forty-Seven Pesos (P26,320,547.00) was subscribed an paid by way of stock dividends.

-VOTING TRUST HOLDERS OF 5% OR MORE - As of December 31, 2016
+VOTING TRUST HOLDERS OF 5% OR MORE - As of March 31, 2018